wwnorton/style/guides-website/docs/javascript-style.md

 const dragonball = 'z';
 ```

+### Grouping Variables

-### Group all your `const` and then group all your `let`.
+Group all your `const` and then group all your `let`.

-This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.
+> This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.

 ```js